symphoniacloud/coffee-store-web-basic/README.md

 The most immediate thing you'll want to do next is deploy some actually interesting content.
 By default this project uploads everything from [_src/site_](src/site) to your site, so you can just change the contents of that directory.
 Alternatively if your site has a build process you may want to run that first, and change the `content` -> `path` property in [app.ts](src/cdk/app.ts) to point to your build output folder.

-Other next steps including custom domain names, setting up mutliple environments, using Github Actions, and more, can be found in the larger [Coffee Store Web Full](https://github.com/symphoniacloud/coffee-store-web-demo) project.
+Other next steps including custom domain names, setting up multiple environments, using Github Actions, and more, can be found in the larger [Coffee Store Web Full](https://github.com/symphoniacloud/coffee-store-web-full) project.

+## CDK Style

+My style of using CDK is a little different from the default templates provided by AWS.
+For more details, and reasoning, see the [_Motivation_ section of the bare-bones project Readme](https://github.com/symphoniacloud/cdk-bare-bones#design-decisions--motivation).

 ## Scaling and Cost